tastycode-dev/tastycode-dev.github.io/about.md

 ---
 layout: base
 title: About
-description: About Oleksandr Gituliar, author of TastyCode.
+description: About TastyCode and Oleksandr Gituliar.
 permalink: /about
 ---